The Scene Club

 The landing page provides an annual membership subscription when registering.
 Not a member?
 A gift voucher can be exchanged for 2 tickets.
 Explore allows to browse through playlists, genres, directors, and featured films.
 An iOS version based on the Human Interface Guidelines is also displayed.

 Ticketing allows to get into the movie without printing tickets.
 There are two layout versions: 1.
-Cards: default view; 2.
-Grid: used when there is a high number of movies.
+Cards: Default view; 2.
+Grid: Used when there is a high number of movies.
 The second step launchs a quick 1-2 minute preview of a movie that includes information and synopsis, besides social sharing options.

-Click and drag through the seating map, zoom in or out, along with three different prices: member card, voucher code, default price.
+Click and drag through the seating map, zoom in or out, along with three different prices: Member card, voucher code, default price.
 The checkout confirmation should include the 3-D Secure system or similar to validate the identity of the card owner before making a payment.

 Evaluation